The Albanian Librarian

 Synopsis:

-Despite the cultural divide, the mismatched pair begin to sense there may be more to their alliance than mere procreation… but their budding romance is just one positive pregnancy test away from being over.
+The illicit collaborators become embroiled in the process of artificial conception - Artur is stocked up with syringes and sterile cups, while Ailsa is up to her elbows in ovulation and pregnancy testing kits.
+Emotions see-saw as Ailsa juggles domestic expediency with professional ethics; while Artur struggles to evade detection as an illegal worker.
+Despite the cultural divide, the mismatched pair begin to sense there may be more to their alliance than mere procreation... but their budding romance is just one positive pregnancy test away from being over.

-(Copyright © Michael Normand, 2025)
+(Copyright © Michael Normand, 2026)

 See full Synopsis

-Screenplay Evaluations
+Screenplay Evaluations:

 'The Albanian Librarian is a highly original black comedy with a social conscience and a huge heart' - Industrial Scripts